Nintendo Research & Development 1

 R&D1 developed the hugely successful Game Boy line, which was released in 1989.
 They developed some of the line's most popular games, such as Super Mario Land, and created the character of Wario.

 Team Shikamaru was a small club within Nintendo R&D1 that was composed of Makoto Kano, Yoshio Sakamoto, and Toru Osawa.
 The group was responsible for designing characters and coming up with scripts for several games including Metroid, Kid Icarus, Famicom Detective Club, Trade & Battle: Card Hero, and several others.

-After Yokoi's resignation in 1997, this group was led by Takehiro Izushi.
+After Yokoi's resignation in 1996, this group was led by Takehiro Izushi.
 In 2004, Satoru Iwata restructured the Nintendo R&D1 team.
 Many of the staff members were later reassigned to the Nintendo SPD team, which in turn merged with Nintendo EAD in 2015 to form Nintendo Entertainment Planning & Development.

 History

 Background

 In 1965, Nintendo, still primarily a hanafuda card manufacturer, hired Gunpei Yokoi, a newly graduated electronics engineer.
 Yokoi was assigned to the manufacturing division to work on the assembly line machines used to manufacture its cards.
 In the following year, Hiroshi Yamauchi, president of Nintendo at the time, during a visit to the factory Yokoi was working at, took notice of a toy, an extending arm, that Yokoi had made for his own amusement during his spare time.
 As Yamauchi was looking to diversify the company's business far beyond its primary card business, Yokoi was ordered to develop the toy into a proper mass-market product for the 1966 holiday rush.
-The toy was launched as Ultra Hand and it was a huge success selling over 1.2 million units during its lifetime.
-Following that, Yokoi was assigned to work on other toys including the Ten Billion Barrel puzzle, a miniature remote-controlled vacuum cleaner called the Chiritory, a baseball throwing machine called the Ultra Machine, and a "Love Tester."
+The toy was launched as Ultra Hand, and became a huge success, selling over 1.2 million units during its lifetime.
+Following that, Yokoi was assigned to work on other toys, namely the Ten Billion Barrel puzzle, a miniature remote-controlled vacuum cleaner called the Chiritori, a baseball throwing machine called the Ultra Machine, and a "Love Tester", a novelty device designed to show how much two people loved each other.